mwarning/KadNode/README.md

 KadNode enables the user to announce any kind of resource by an identifier.
 This can be used e.g. to resolve a hostname to an IP address.
+It also is small in size (~75KB) and uses one thread only.

 By default, KadNode tries to send a ping to a multicast address on the local network to find nodes to bootstrap from.
 This is done every five minutes when no other nodes are known.